Protesters cut off Bolivia's capital with renewed fury over deaths

 Morales's critics, including the US government, have hailed these events as a democratic success story.
 But Morales' supporters say that he -- the first indigenous president in Bolivian history and one credited with lifting many out of poverty -- was the victim of a coup.

-They argue that Añez lacks a true mandate to power, and that the rule of law can only be restored once she leaves the presidency.
+They argue that Añez lacks a true mandate to power and that the rule of law can only be restored once she leaves the presidency.
 "We are just defending democracy," Jony Luna, a 48-year-old of indigenous descent from El Alto, told CNN.

 "We are not crazy, or irrational, as they call us.
 Our fathers fought when they couldn't even read and write, now it is our time to fight, to defend our people and the people of Bolivia," he said.

 El Alto is one of Morales's historic political strongholds.
-Protesters here have resorted to the long-proven tactic of cutting off access to the capital to express their dissent, building roadblocks with stones, half-burnt wooden poles and iron fences.
+Protesters here have resorted to the long-proven tactic of cutting off access to the capital to express their dissent, building roadblocks with stones, half-burned wooden poles and iron fences.

 The toll station on the main highway between the two cities was completely sealed by large cement blocks on Thursday.
 People set piles of garbage on fire to prevent vehicles from driving in, and held vigils throughout the night.